First Year Cross-Border Founder: Every Decision Map

 Year-end tax position assessment.
 What is the total taxable income?
 In which jurisdictions?
 Under which classification?
 With what documentation?
 These questions cannot be answered quickly if the preceding months did not generate the records needed.
 The founder who has clean bookkeeping, clear income classification, and documented entity substance can assess their year-end position efficiently.
 The founder who has a pile of bank statements and a Stripe dashboard faces a reconstruction exercise that is both time-consuming and uncertain.

 S-Corp election window.
 For US LLCs that anticipate sufficient income, electing S-Corp tax treatment can affect the self-employment tax calculation.
+For a detailed analysis of when the election is and is not structurally favorable, see S-Corp Election Timing.
 The election can be made retroactively for the current tax year if filed by March 15 (Form 2553), but evaluating whether the election is beneficial requires understanding the full year's income — which brings the analysis back to the documentation baseline.
 The election window is a structural decision point that opens briefly and closes firmly.

 FBAR assessment.
 US persons (citizens, residents, green card holders) with foreign financial accounts exceeding $10,000 in aggregate at any point during the year have FBAR filing obligations (FinCEN Form 114).
+For a detailed look at common FBAR traps, see FBAR for Digital Nomads: The $10K Threshold Trap.
 The threshold is low, the penalties are high, and the filing deadline is April 15 (with automatic extension to October 15).
 A cross-border founder with bank accounts in multiple countries may trigger FBAR obligations without recognizing it.
 The assessment requires knowing every financial account held at any point during the year — including accounts that were opened and closed, accounts with signatory authority, and accounts that briefly exceeded the threshold.

 State nexus evaluation.
 By year's end, the pattern of activity may have created nexus — a taxable connection — in states beyond the state of entity formation.
 Sales into certain states, employees or contractors in certain states, or physical presence in certain states can all create state tax obligations.
 The evaluation at year-end is whether the year's activity has created obligations that were not anticipated when the entity was formed.

 The year-end review is the first opportunity to see the full structural picture — all four quarters of activity, all compliance events, all documentation (and documentation gaps), all jurisdictional connections.
-The structure indicates that founders who conduct this review before the tax year closes have the most options for adjustment.
+Founders who conduct this review before the tax year closes have the most options for adjustment.
 Those who wait until after the year closes face a narrower set of options.

 Decision dependencies: What constrains what